PollyNET/polly2earlinetDB/readme.md

   -t FILE_TYPE, --file_type FILE_TYPE
                         setup the type of the profile (labview | picasso) -c CATEGORY, --category CATEGORY
-                        setup the category of the profile flag_masks: 1, 2, 4,
+                        setup the category of the profile
-                        8, 16, 32, 64, 128, 256, 512 flag_meanings: cirrus
+                        flag_masks: 1, 2, 4, 8, 16, 32, 64, 128, 256, 512
-                        climatol dicycles etna forfires photosmog rurban
-                        sahadust stratos satellite_overpasses
+                        flag_meanings: cirrus climatol dicycles etna forfires photosmog rurban sahadust stratos satellite_overpasses
   -f FILENAME, --filename FILENAME
                         setup the filename of the polly profile -d OUTPUT_DIR, --output_dir OUTPUT_DIR
-                        setup the directory for the converted files --camp_info CAMP_INFO
+                        setup the directory for the converted files -r RANGE_LIM RANGE_LIM, --range RANGE_LIM RANGE_LIM
+                        setup the height range for the converted files.
+                        (e.g., -r 200 16000)
+  --camp_info CAMP_INFO
                         setup the campaign info file [*.toml].
                         If not set, the program will search the config folder for a suitable one.
   --force               whether to overwrite the nc files if they exists
 ```